LyashenkoGS/analytics4github/README.md

 * Java 1.8
 * Gradle >= 2.3
-* Generate OAuth token for Github [https://github.com/settings/tokens](https://github.com/settings/tokens) and copy it to /var/token.txt
+* Generate OAuth token for Github [https://github.com/settings/tokens](https://github.com/settings/tokens) and copy it to /var/token.txt.
+If you are a Windows user - generate a token, hardcode it and switch to Linux in future).

 ## Development

 ### IntellijIdea
 To reload controllers after editing - press ctl + f9 and wait till application restart.
 It'll execute "Make" and trigger hot-redeploy via spring-boot-devtools.